Counselling: What you might be wondering

 Therapy is a conversation between client and therapist.
 While the therapy session often feels like a natural back and forth exchange, this conversation has quite a different quality from other interactions.
 While you tell me your story - your current struggles, doubts and concerns - I ask questions that will show us different angles of the issue, and take us more deeply into your current process.
 I listen for prominent themes, and point out patterns that I believe could be quite relevant to explore.
 I help you come up with more effective ways to deal with current difficulties in your life.

-Overall, I tend to understand people's struggles through the lens of attachment, emotional concerns, and core beliefs.
-I typically draw from Psychodynamic psychotherapy, Cognitive Behavioural Therapy, Mindfulness-based Stress Reduction, and Emotionally Focused Therapy.
+Overall, I tend to understand people's struggles through the lens of attachment, emotional struggles, and core beliefs.
+I typically draw from Psychodynamic psychotherapy, Cognitive Behavioural Therapy, Mindfulness-based therapies, and Emotionally Focused Therapy.
 I find that a combination of insight and skills serves us best, and I weave both into the therapeutic conversation.
 Above all, I believe that the client-counsellor connection is vital.
 Within the trusting container of the therapeutic alliance, we can establish a collaborative base to explore what you're bringing to the room.

 I will often spend the first couple of sessions getting a sense of your predominant attachment patterns, core beliefs, and current emotional landscape.
 Understanding these will typically shed a lot of light on the more specific issues with which you are struggling.
 Some people wonder if being in therapy means dwelling on painful experiences in our pasts.
 My personal approach is to explore the early relationships and experiences that have formed your character and adaptive behaviours, but always in the service of helping you make important shifts in your current relationships and behaviours.